Bob Allen (economic historian): Research and contributions

 Allen has also made significant contributions to understanding pre-industrial agriculture and its relation to economic development.
 His first major book, Enclosure and the Yeoman (1992), offered a revisionist account of England’s Agricultural Revolution.
 In this study, Allen argues that most of the gains in agricultural productivity occurred well before the classic age of enclosure in the 18th century, largely due to improvements made by small-scale yeoman farmers in the early modern period.
 He also reversed a common assumption about causality: rather than agricultural progress enabling industrialization, Allen posited that the growth of cities and industrial demand stimulated changes in agriculture (for example, higher urban wages drew labor off the land and increased demand for food, which in turn incentivized agricultural innovation).

 In addition to his work on Britain and Europe, Allen has deeply investigated the economic history of the Soviet Union.
 His book Farm to Factory: A Reinterpretation of the Soviet Industrial Revolution (2003) analyzes the Soviet economic experience from the 1920s to the 1980s.
 Allen’s research in this area highlights the extraordinary industrial growth the USSR achieved through the forced mobilization of resources—shifting millions of workers “from farm to factory” and prioritizing heavy industry investments.
 Farm to Factory challenged earlier assessments by suggesting that, up to a point, Soviet central planning was economically effective in achieving industrialization, even if it was attained at great human cost and was not sustainable in the long run.

-Allen’s diverse body of work—spanning agricultural history, industrialization, labor markets, and international development—has significantly shaped our understanding of how and why the economic fortunes of societies evolve over time.
+Allen’s body of work spans agricultural history, industrialization, labor markets, and international development.
+He has shaped understanding of how and why the economic fortunes of societies evolve over time.